Balance Recovery

 Validation & tips

-• Compare with Expander: Need to export a watch-only wallet?
-Use Wallet Expander.
+- Compare with Expander: Need to export a watch-only wallet?
+Use the offline Wallet Expander.

 Security & privacy

-• Network lookups: To display balances and token lists, the app queries third-party indexers/RPCs for the selected chain(s).
+- For the selected chain(s), the app queries third-party indexers/RPCs to display balances and token lists.
 These requests include public data only — never mnemonics, private keys, or passwords.

 FAQ